French Bulldog Pregnancy Overview

 Weeks 1–3: Early Pregnancy

-During the first few weeks, most French Bulldogs show little to no outward change.
+During the first few weeks of pregnancy, most French Bulldogs show little outward change.
 Appetite, behavior, and body condition often remain normal.
-Weight may fluctuate slightly day to day, which is common and not meaningful on its own.
-This is the stage where baseline records matter most, because later trends are interpreted relative to these early measurements.
+Minor day-to-day weight fluctuations are common and not meaningful on their own.
+This stage is less about visible signs and more about establishing a reliable baseline.

 Weeks 4–5: Subtle Shifts

 Around mid-pregnancy, small changes may begin to appear.
-Some females experience brief appetite dips, mild fatigue, or a slight rounding through the midsection.
-These signs can be easy to overlook, particularly in well-conditioned dogs.
-Weight gain may still be minimal, which is normal for the breed at this stage.
+Some females experience brief appetite dips, mild fatigue, or a subtle rounding through the midsection.
+These signs are often inconsistent and easy to miss, particularly in well-conditioned dogs that already carry good muscle tone.

 Weeks 6–7: Visible Progress